jemin6/CIS431_ImageDetector/README.md

 ## Documentation
 > [wiki pages](https://github.com/jemin6/CIS431_ImageDetector/wiki)

+## History of group:
+Founded in 2018, Team-Image is composed of several [contributors](https://github.com/jemin6/CIS431_Image_Detector/wiki/Contributors)

+When you watched some types of video, and want to find out certain types of object that showed inside the video, our app is the best way to do it.

+Our team developed this "Image detecting" application which allows you to track the time for each specific objects.

+We provide modules that you can use to set which object you want to detect.
+You just need to input which video you want to use and which object you want to detect, then our application will spit out the output for you

+The informations you can get from our product are the time (how long the object showed inside the video) and each frames (tells which frames the object showed).

 ## Contact
 For more information about this project, contact the following people:
 * Je Min Son
 * Jim
 * Yanhua

+Any issues on Github [here](https://github.com/jemin6/CIS431_Image_Detector/issues)